CellectIO/ESPLoadsheddingSA/README.md

 ---

 ### Installation
-1. Clone the repository and install the necessary dependencies:
+1. Clone the repository

-2. Open command prompt and navigate the the cloned repository
+2. Open command prompt and navigate to the cloned repository

 ```bash
 cd ZparkWise